telerik/teststudio-docs/docs/advanced-topics/build-server/mtm.md

 ![UI][10]

-> You should installed <a href="/general-information/test-studio-run-time" target="_blank">Telerik Test Sutudio Runtime</a> edition on both MTM Controller and MTM Agent machines.
+> You should install <a href="/general-information/test-studio-run-time" target="_blank">Telerik Test Sutudio Runtime</a> edition on both MTM Controller and MTM Agent machines.

 **Note:** When you install Progress Test Studio Runtime on the Test Controller/Agents machines you have to stop them, unregister and register again (unregister Agent from Controller and Controller from TFS team project), so the new Telerik installation is recognized by them.